GUIDE 2024

 To demonstrate the skill of management, you can include details about previous roles that required you to manage and lead teams.
 You can also add details about any management training or courses attended.

-In addition to management, you can also include all relevant hard and soft skills on the knowledge manager resume.
+In addition to management, you can also include all relevant hard and soft skills on the knowledge manager’s resume.

 Hard Skills

 Hard skills are abilities that are specific to the job and/or industry.
-These are technical skills that you learn in school, certification programs, from training materials, or from experience on the job.
+Generally, these are technical skills that you learn in school, certification programs, training materials, or from experience on the job.
 Hard skills are also known as job-specific skills and include proficiency in software, hardware, statistical analysis, or languages.

 Soft Skills

-Soft skills are abilities that are applicable in any job.
-Soft skills are also known as transferable skills because are required in a broad array of jobs.
+Soft skills are abilities that are applicable to any job.
+Soft skills are also known as transferable skills because they are required in a broad array of jobs.

-Soft skills may be referred to as “human skills”, “people skills” or “social skills” and include communication skills, teamwork, problem-solving, management, and leadership.
+Soft skills are referred to as “human skills”, “people skills,” or “social skills” and include communication skills, teamwork, problem-solving, management, and leadership.

 In contrast to hard skills, soft skills are harder to teach and develop.
-Soft skills are communication traits and habits that require time and the proper environment to develop.
+Soft skills are personality traits and habits that require time and the proper environment to develop.

 Skills Section Format

 You can list all relevant skills in a separate skills section.
-This is a good option if you want to highlight specific skills or qualifications clearly.
+This is a good option if you want to highlight specific skills or qualifications.
+Clearly listing your knowledge management competencies can help demonstrate your expertise to potential employers.

 You can also weave your skills into the experience section.